kennytilton/ciWeb/README.md

 > The code for each iteration to come is [here](https://github.com/kennytilton/ciWeb/blob/master/public/js/tutorial/hilited-error.js), in functions named `hilitedError[_n]`.
 Please note that your author is new to hardcore JS and welcomes any edification the cognoscenti care to offer.

 ### Step 1 - Launching the demo
 FWIW, I develop with NetBeans, opening the ciWeb directory as a NetBeans project and testing with **Run Main Project** aka **F6** aka the little green triangle in the toolbar.
-You can also just navigate to `ciWeb/js/Sources/public` and open `index.html` in your browser.
-That should bring up a mildly functional:
+You can also just navigate to `ciWeb/js/Sources/public` and open `index.html` in your browser, but then you will need to edit the index.html to switch between itertaions.

+Launching index.html should bring up a mildly functional:

 ![hilitedError_0 pageshot](https://github.com/kennytilton/ciWeb/blob/master/public/image/hilitedError_0.png)

 If you see something else, I probably committed index.html with a later script operational.
-The script tag in the body should invoke `hilitedError_0`:
+The script tag in the body should invoke `hilitedError_0` and look like this:
 ````
 <script>hilitedError_0();</script>`.
 ````
-Let us take a look at the (lightly massaged) code behind that mini-page:
+Let us take a look at the code behind that mini-page:
 ````
     let jsDom =
         tag('section', {kids: cKids(c=> {